bytecodealliance/wasmtime/docs/langref.rst

     alignment for storing a pointer.

     Chains of ``deref`` global variables are possible, but cycles are not allowed.
-They will be caught by the IL verifier.
+They will be caught by the IR verifier.

     :arg BaseGV: Global variable containing the base pointer.
     :arg Offset: Byte offset from the loaded base pointer to the global